A Small Branch of The Pomery Tree

 Mary Livermoor age 15 servant

 Issot died of Typhus in Stepney in 1850 age 64.
-For a while Richard continued to live in London and later went to live
+For a while Richard continued to live in London - His son

-with his son Augustus in Liverpool where he died 21 July 1859.
+to live with them in Liverpool where he died 21 July 1859

 His son Augustus Stephen Jeffrey Pomeroy started out in Stepney working for the East India Dock Company, as was the custom, son